KidneyOS/KidneyOS/kernel/src/threading/Readme.md

 A brand new thread has two different stack frames allocated in the following order (bottom of stack to top):

-* `PrepareThreadContext`.
-    This is a stack frame that performs some cleanup of arguments to facilitate the next stack frame.
 * `SwitchThreadsContext`.
     This used within the `context_switch` function to store this threads state.
     Upon creation, this will delegate the thread to run the next stack frame.